open-mmlab/mmaction2/docs/en/advanced_guides/customize_dataset.md

 ## Customize new datasets

 For most scenarios, we don't need to customize a new dataset class, offline conversion is recommended way to use your data.
 But customizing a new dataset class is also easy in MMAction2.
-As above mentioned, dataset for a specific task usually only needs to implement `load_data_list(self)` to generate the data list from the annotation file.
+As above mentioned, a dataset for a specific task usually only needs to implement `load_data_list(self)` to generate the data list from the annotation file.
 It is worth noting that elements in the `data_list` are `dict` with fields required in the following pipeline.

-Take `VideoDataset` as an example, `train_pipeline`/`val_pipeline` requires `'filename'` in `DecordInit` and `'label'` in `PackActionInput`, so data samples in the data list have 2 fields: `'filename'` and `'label'`. you can refer to [customize pipeline](customize_pipeline.md) for more details about pipeline.
+Take `VideoDataset` as an example, `train_pipeline`/`val_pipeline` requires `'filename'` in `DecordInit` and `'label'` in `PackActionInput`, so data samples in the data list have 2 fields: `'filename'` and `'label'`. you can refer to [customize pipeline](customize_pipeline.md) for more details about the pipeline.

 ```
 data_list.append(dict(filename=filename, label=label))